liquidfiles/liquidfiles_unix/README.md

 9. `make`
 10. `make install`

-**NOTE - For some cases, Curl static build is also not passed with only static OpenSSL.
+> For some cases, Curl static build is also not passed with only static OpenSSL.
 In these cases you need to build OpenSSL both statically and shared, in some instances you may be able to skip step 7-10 above, if in doubt do both.**

 After having OpenSSL, you need to install curl

 1. Download latest curl version from official site.
-2. Extract archive (e.g. `tar -xz <curl-VERSION>.tar.gz`)
+2. Extract archive (`tar -xz <curl-VERSION>.tar.gz`)
 3. Go to directory (`cd <curl-VERSION>`)
-4. Configure static files (e.g. `./configure --with-static --prefix=$PATH_X --with-ssl=$PATH_X --disable-shared`)
+4. Configure static files (`./configure --with-static --prefix=$PATH_X --with-ssl=$PATH_X --disable-shared`)
 5. `make`
 6. `make install`